SoundWire Audio Communication System

 7/8/10, Windows XP, or Linux version as appropriate.
 Raspberry Pi is also

 supported.
 Do not obtain the server from any other web site.
+Open the ZIP file

-Open your favorite PC music
+Open your favorite PC music application

-application or web site like YouTube, Spotify, or iTunes
+or web site like YouTube, Spotify, or iTunes

 Run the SoundWire Server